-On the Honda website when they touch on the history of the accord, a large quote headlines the text: “all of Honda is in Accord.”
+On the Honda website when they touch on the history of the Accord, a large quote headlines the text: “all of Honda is in Accord.”
 It’s a play on words that makes a huge statement.
-The Honda Accord was Honda’s first car ever.
+The Honda Accord was Honda’s first car “made in America.”
 In 1976, the little Accord hatchback released and was a massive hit.
 Due to the success of the hatch, Honda soon released a Honda Accord sedan to follow suit in 1979.

 Honda reports that “from launch to present” the Honda Accord is the best selling passenger car in America.
 Apparently, there have been at least 12.5 million units sold in America.
 Today, the Accord is still a very popular choice.
 It’s a reliable commuter car.
 Plus, it gets great gas mileage and comes in a wide range of trim levels.

 Starting in 1982, American Honda Motor Company manufactured the Accord in the Marysville, OH factory.
 Today, the factory has adjusted to produce the Honda CR-V crossover SUV.